jessicazhou/empiricalswe/WikiPageScraping/README.txt

 python3 autoscraping.py sampleURLS.txt

 Notes:
 Before running the script, please change the file directory in line 68 of autoscraping.py to your file directory.
-Make sure sampleURLS.txt has newline after last URL entry for the script to process it (looking for ".git\n")
+Make sure sampleURLS.txt has newline after last URL entry for the script to process it (looking for ".git\n").